Gadersd/whisper-burn/README.md

 The OpenAI Whisper models that have been converted to work in burn are available in the whisper-burn space on Hugging Face.
 You can find them at [https://huggingface.co/Gadersd/whisper-burn](https://huggingface.co/Gadersd/whisper-burn).

 If you have a custom fine-tuned model you can easily convert it to burn's format.
 Here is an example of converting OpenAI's tiny en model.
+The tinygrad dependency of the dump.py script should be installed from source not with pip.

 ```
 cd python